Grigory Yaroslavtsev: Early education

 Yaroslavtsev was active through 2011 in international programming competitions.
 He was one of 24 world finalists in algorithms in the 2010 TopCoder Open competition and is a member of the TCO hall of fame.
-Yaroslavtsev also coached the high school team of the Physics and Technology School in 2009, when the team placed first in St. Petersburg.
+Yaroslavtsev helped prepare Team USA for the International Olympiad in Informatics in 2011 and coached the high school team of the Physics and Technology School in 2009, when the team placed first in St. Petersburg.

 Career

-Yaroslavtsev completed his PhD in computer science in three years in 2013 at Pennsylvania State University, advised by Sofya Raskhodnikova.
+Yaroslavtsev completed his Ph.D. in computer science in three years in 2013 at Pennsylvania State University, advised by Sofya Raskhodnikova.

+During his Ph.D. he interned at the Database Theory Group of AT&T Labs, Shannon Laboratory and the Theory Groups of IBM Research Almaden, Microsoft Research Silicon Valley and Microsoft Research Redmond.

 His dissertation was titled Efficient Combinatorial Techniques in Sparsification, Summarization and Testing of Large Datasets.
-After an ICERM institute postdoctoral fellowship at Brown University, he joined the University of Pennsylvania in the first cohort of fellows at the Warren Center for Network and Data Science, founded by Michael Kearns.
+His research received the Best Graduate Research Award at the CSE Department.
+After an ICERM institute postdoctoral fellowship at Brown University, he joined the University of Pennsylvania (Department of Computer and Information Sciences and Department of Statistics at the Wharton School) in the first cohort of fellows at the Warren Center for Network and Data Science, founded by Michael Kearns.

-In 2016, Yaroslavtsev joined the faculty at Indiana University in the Department of Computer Science and founded the Center for Algorithms and Machine Learning (CAML) at Indiana University.
+In 2016, Yaroslavtsev joined the faculty at Indiana University in the Department of Computer Science and founded the Center for Algorithms and Machine Learning (CAML).
 He held a secondary appointment in the Department of Statistics at Indiana University.
+He received the Facebook Faculty Research Award in 2017.

 Yaroslavtsev held a visiting position at the Alan Turing Institute in 2019.
-In 2021, Yaroslavtsev joined the faculty at George Mason University in the Department of Computer Science.
+In 2021, he joined the faculty at George Mason University in the Department of Computer Science.
+In 2023-2024 he held a visiting faculty position at the Department of Computer Science at Stanford University.

-Yaroslavtsev is best known for his work on massively parallel computing and algorithms for big data, clustering analysis including correlation clustering, and privacy in network analysis and targeted search.
+Other work

+Yaroslavtsev led the development of AI at Lunchclub in 2020-2021.

+Personal life

+Yaroslavtsev is married to Katherine Roelofs.
+He is a competitive age-group triathlete, representing Team USA in the 2019 ITU Long Distance Triathlon World Championships.